 Speaking of seeing, the camera has a 150-degree viewing angle with 720p image quality and comes with a 4.3-inch monitor that you can attach either to your dashboard or windshield.

 So long as you’re willing to jump through hoops to install this backup camera system -- many users complain about the tedious installation process -- this backup camera will give you your money’s worth.

-- Plug and Play,Very easy installation.The system is powered by connecting to reverse lights for use when vehicle is in reverse gear.
-Or can be powered by directly connecting to a 12v source fuse box or cigarette lighter/power point/ignition switch for continuous use.
+- Plug and Play: Reverse camera and monitor are connected directly via a 4-pin cable with a power cord connector.Power it to reverse lights for use when vehicle is in reverse gear Or can be powered by directly connecting to a 12v source fuse box or cigarette lighter/power point/ignition switch for continuous use.

-- Multifunctional 4.3 Inch LCD Display' Menu:You can adjust the parking lines's width,moving Left/Right/Up/Down to make it fits for the real condition.You can also turn it off if you do not want it.The image can be flipped between mirror (rear view) and facing (front view).You can use the camera as rear camera or front camera optional.
+- DIY Setting:You can adjust the parking line's width,moving Left/Right/Up/Down to make it fits for the real condition.You can also turn it off if you do not want it.The image can be flipped between mirror (rear view) and facing (front view).You can use the camera as rear backup camera or front camera optional.

-- 4.3 inch LCD display monitor equipped with magnetic bracket,You can rotate it 360 degrees,can be mount the monitor on dash or windshield.
+- Vehicle backup cameras with HD 4.3 Inch LCD display monitor equipped with magnetic bracket,You can rotate it 360 degrees,can be mount the monitor on dash or windshield.

 If you’re on the road a lot and you want comprehensive, reliable protection for yourself and your car, then the Auto-Vox A1 is the best aftermarket rear view backup camera for your car.

 The Auto-Vox A1 does everything that a backup camera should, and then some.
 In fact, it’s not just a back-up camera.
 It’s also an alarm system, and a dashcam, all rolled into one.
 The best part?
 It comes with a 9.8-inch, touch-sensitive screen that you can strap directly on top of your car’s rear view mirror for easy installation.